James-QiuHaoran/autoscaler/multidimensional-pod-autoscaler/KEP.md

 Currently, Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) control the scaling actions separately as independent controllers to determine the resource allocation for a containerized application.
 Due to the independence of these two controllers, when they are configured to optimize the same target, e.g., CPU usage, they can lead to an awkward situation where HPA tries to spin more pods based on the higher-than-threshold CPU usage while VPA tries to squeeze the size of each pod based on the lower CPU usage (after scaling out by HPA).
 The final outcome would be a large number of small pods created for the workloads.
-Manual fine-tuning the timing to do vertical/horizontal scaling and prioritization are usually needed for synchronization of the HPA and VPA.
+Manual fine-tuning the timing to do vertical/horizontal scaling and prioritization are usually needed for syncronization of the HPA and VPA.

 We propose a Multi-dimensional Pod Autoscaling (MPA) framework that combines the actions of vertical and horizontal autoscaling in a single action but separates the actuation completely from the controlling algorithms.
 It consists of three controllers (i.e., a recommender, an updater, and an admission controller) and an MPA API (i.e., a CRD object or CR) that connects the autoscaling recommendations to actuation.